S008 Proactively Prevent

 Common pitfalls

-Moving pupils mid-argument; making seating changes a public spectacle.
+Moving students mid-argument; making seating changes a public spectacle.

 SEND/PP considerations